confidential-computing/governance/TAC/Meetings/2023/2023-03-23/CCC-TAC-Minutes-2023-03-23.md

   * Growing, up to 164 contributors, 885 stars, 334 forks
   * DM asked about project progression, Dave Thaler commented that there is not yet an approved next stage
   * DM discussed if there was anything that the CCC could do to help the project
-  * OP-TEE is not currently being actively maintained, looking for help
+  * OP-TEE support is not currently being actively maintained, looking for help

     ***ACTION*** Thomas to reach out to Linaro to see if they could help with OP-TEE